zaheeeb/MyHours/README.md

 # MyHours Assignment
 * Testing assignment has been commited to this space.

-## System test scenario
-* Enter work hour entry and create invoice of it has been identified as important scenario for this assignment.

 ## Download Katalon studio to run test suites
+* Download code from github branch to local folder.
 * To run this code, first we need to download and install katalon studio.
 * Can be run by command or by clicking Run button at the tool's menu bar.

+## System test scenario
+* Enter work hour entry and create invoice of it has been identified as important scenario for this assignment.

 ## Details
 * Test cases are linked to test suite so we can't run test cases individually, we must select suit and the press run button.